Down’s Syndrome Screening at New Victoria Hospital

-Down's Syndrome is a chromosomal abnormality that affects 1:700 pregnancies in the UK and is the commonest cause of mental and physical handicap.
+Down's Syndrome is a chromosomal abnormality that affects 1:700 pregnancies in the UK and is the most common cause of mental and physical handicap.
 Although the individual risk of Down's Syndrome increases with age, the majority of Down's Syndrome babies are born to younger women.
 Therefore, all women whatever their age, have a small risk of delivering a baby with Down's Syndrome.

 The only way to know for sure whether or not the fetus has a chromosomal abnormality is by having an invasive test such as CVS or Amniocentesis, but these tests carry a risk of miscarriage of about 0.5%.